-There are several different types of strawberry – early, mid- and late varieties; everbearers, remontants or perpetuals; and alpines.
+There are several different types of strawberry plants – early, mid- and late varieties: everbearing strawberries, remontants or perpetuals, and alpines.
 Grow a mix of types and you can enjoy delicious strawberries for several months in summer, avoiding a glut.
-You can buy collections – a selected mix of plants – online or by mail order.
+You can buy collections – a selected mix of strawberry plants – online or by mail order.

-Early summer fruiting varieties fruit from mid-June to early July; mid-summer fruiters from late June to mid-July and late varieties crop throughout July.
+Early summer fruiting strawberry varieties fruit from mid-June to early July, mid-summer fruiters from late June to mid-July and late varieties crop throughout July.
 Choose a mix of all three and be you’ll pick strawberries for many weeks.

 Alpine or wild strawberries have tiny fruits but a great flavour.
 These small, tough plants thrive in semi-shade and make useful ground cover below other crops or at the edge of a border.
 They produce fruit from spring to autumn.
 They’re often sold alongside herb plants, or can you can grow them from seed.

 The large, glossy and flavoursome fruits of ‘Christine’ make this a popular variety to grow.
 An early strawberry, it also possesses good disease resistance.

 Strawberry ‘Gariguette’ has long, elongated fruits and a wonderful flavour that is reminiscent of alpine strawberries.

 An early fruiting variety, ‘Korona’ produces exceptionally big crops of large, juicy fruits.
 These soft strawberries have a good flavour and are ideal for using to make sauces and juices.

 ‘Cambridge Favourite’ is one of the best known and most popular strawberry varieties.
 It reliably produces medium-sized, orange-red berries with a good flavour.